suneeshms96/docker-wordpress/README.md

 ## docker-wordpress
- Wordpress mysql installed and configured in docker container
+This is a simple docker compose file to install Wordpress and mysql in seperate container and connect the containers using bridge network.